adrien-fillon/website/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Adrien Fillon

 # Is this the primary user of the site?
 superuser: true

 # Role/position
-role: Professor of Artificial Intelligence
+role: Doctorant en Psychologie sociale

 # Organizations/Affiliations
 organizations: